Z3Social/Tracker/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for the future experience of NexifyHub
+about: Suggest an idea for the future experience of ZЗ Social
 title: "[FEATURE] "
 labels: ''
 assignees: ''